Rajbiraj: Educational institutions

 Rajbiraj has a well-established education infrastructure.
 There are a number of colleges and schools meeting the requirements of not only the city but the region and country as well.
 It is home to several Educational institutions for pre-primary, Primary, Secondary, High-Secondary, senior-secondary, graduate and post-graduate studies.
 Rajbiraj is an educational hub of Eastern Region of Nepal.
-Sai Krishna Medical College & Hospital (SKMCH), nursing colleges & +2 colleges in the city are attracting the student from neighbor district & Eastern Region of Nepal.

 Hospitals

 Following health services are available at Rajbiraj.